wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 48 The magic of his words gave joy to their hearts ; for they loved him as they loved their own father.

-49 And with resistless force his noble band rushed on, at the trumpet's sound, over the heaps of slain and wounded to glory, and to triumph!
+49 And with resistless force his noble band rushed on, at the trumpet's sound, over the heaps of slain and wounded to glory, and to triumph !

-50 And a swift messenger ran down unto Henry, with these words in his mouth, Lo ! the right hand of our army is slain! its pride is gone !
+50 And a swift messenger ran down unto Henry, with these words in his mouth, Lo ! the right hand of our army is slain ! its pride is gone !
 Zebulon has fallen !

 51 Immediately Henry departed from the fleet, and came to the shore, and went up and led the host of Columbia to the town and took it.